-The common ash
+The "common" ash

-This is precisely why it is one of the most remarkable trees in our forests.
+That is precisely why it is one of the most remarkable trees in our forests.
 With its stately appearance and the diverse uses of its wood, it plays an important role both ecologically and economically.

-Habitus & distribution of the ash tree
+Habit & distribution of the ash tree

-The leaves of the ash tree are pinnate and throughout the year the ash tree is known for its winged seeds.
+The leaves of the ash tree are pinnate, and throughout the year the ash tree is known for its winged seeds.

-Known ash species:
+Known ash tree species:

-- Common Ash (Fraxinus exelsior)
+- Common ash (Fraxinus exelsior)

-- Flowering ash (F raxinus ornus)
+- Flowering ash ( Fraxinus ornus)

-- Chinese flowering ash (F raxinus paxiana)
+- Chinese flowering ash ( Fraxinus paxiana)

 - Narrow-leaved ash (Fraxinus angustifolia)